2022-cs244/2022-cs244.github.io/index.md

 # Teams

 The class will be broken down into teams of two students.
 One teammate will be responsible for the P4 data-plane implementation and the other teammate will be responsible for the Python control-plane.
 We leave it up to each team to decide how to they would like to divide up the workload amongst themselves.
-However, we highly encourge the close collaboration and consulation so that each member is intimiately familiar with both aspects of the router implementation.
+However, we highly encourge close collaboration and consulation so that each member is intimiately familiar with both aspects of the router implementation.

 # Class Router Interoperation